liferay/liferay-docs/develop/tutorials/articles/ios-apps-with-liferay-screens/01-preparing-ios-projects-for-liferay-screens.markdown

 The values you need to specify in your `liferay-server-context.plist` are:

 - `server`: Your Liferay instance's URL.
 - `version`: Your Liferay instance's version.
 Supported values are `62` for Liferay 6.2, and `70` for Liferay 7.0.
 - `companyId`: Your Liferay instance's identifier.
 You can find this value in the *Instance ID* column of *Control Panel* &rarr; *Portal Instances*.
 - `groupId`: The site identifier of the default site you want Screens to communicate with.
 You can find this value in the Site ID field of the site's *Site Administration* &rarr; *Configuration* &rarr; *Site Settings* menu.
-- `connectorFactoryClassName`: Optionally, you can specify here the class name of your connector's factory class.
-If you don't include this value, the `version` value will be used to determine which factory is the most suitable for that version of Liferay Portal.
+- `connectorFactoryClassName`: The class name of your Connector's factory class.
+  This is optional.
+If you don't include it, the `version` value is used to determine which factory is the most suitable for that version of Liferay.

 Great!
 Your iOS project is ready for Liferay Screens.